 On an even lower level, push.wns.send lets you be very exact with the notification contents; push.wns.sendRaw is also there for raw notifications.
 For all the details, refer again to the push.wns object documentation.

-Real-World Scenarios with Windows Azure Mobile Services
+Real-world scenarios with Windows Azure Mobile Services

-The sample app in the Tile, Toast, and Badge Push Notifications using Windows Azure Mobile Services tutorial is instructive, as it shows how to send push notifications in response to a new message being inserted into a database table.
+The sample app in the Tile, Toast, and Badge Push Notifications using Windows Azure Mobile Services shows how to send push notifications in response to a new message being inserted into a database table.
 However, this means that the app ends up sending a push notification to itself, which it wouldn’t typically need to do (except perhaps to send notifications to the same app on the user’s other devices).

 What’s more likely to happen is that the service will send push notifications in response to events that occur outside the app/tile that ultimately receives those notifications.
 Consider a few scenarios: